 3) Muddy Creeks and streams.
 Streams and creeks which have grassy earth banks are present the best worm fishing.
 That is because a large number of worms fall into the creek at night or whenever it rains.
 Steams with stony, gravel or sandy banks do not get as many worms washed into them so the trout are often less interested in them.

 Plastic or artificial worms should not be seen as a less effective alternative to real worms.
 They are also highly effective at catching trout.
 They are also much less messy to use and stay on the hook much better.
 Because plastic worms stay on the hooks much better, they can be actively fished to give of even more trout attracting vibrations.

 Plastic worms can usually be fished in lure only water, while natural worms can only be used in bait fishing waters.
 So having a few packages of artificial worms is a good idea.

-I find, plastic worms work better in moving water than in lakes.
-That is because the trout have less time to inspect the worm, before it gets washed downstream.
+I find that plastic worms work better in moving water than in lakes.
+That is because the trout have less time to inspect the worm before it gets washed downstream.
 They have to react fast.